| Home |

 Learn to play like:

-Paul Simon, Eric Bibb, Chris Smither, Keb Mo, Harry Manx, Bruce Cockburn, John Prine, Kate Wolf, Don McLean, John Denver, Gordon Lightfoot, Judy Collins, Arlo Guthrie, Leo Kotke, Rick Ruskin, Ralph McTell, Kieren Kane and Kevin Welch ... to name a few.
+Paul Simon, Arlo Guthrie, Eric Bibb, Chris Smither, Tommy Emmanuel, Kate Wolf, John Butler, Harry Manx, Bruce Cockburn, John Prine, Don McLean, John Denver, Gordon Lightfoot, Judy Collins, Leo Kottke, Rick Ruskin, Mike McClellan, Ralph McTell, Kieren Kane and Kevin Welch – the list goes on..

-All these sublime singer-songwriters and guitarists share something in common - they all learnt to finger-pick!
+All these sublime singer-songwriters and guitarists share something in common - they all learnt how to finger-pick!
 They all learnt the same basic technique - Nigel can show you how.

-These essential techniques enable students to develop a beautiful finger-picking style, learnt through a graded series of original and traditional tunes that are not hard to master, provided that the basic techniques have been thoroughly learnt and a little practice is done each day.
-(Therein lies the secret).
+These essential techniques enable students to develop a beautiful finger-picking style, learnt through a graded series of original and traditional tunes that are not hard to master, provided that the basic techniques have been thoroughly learnt and a little practice is done each day – therein lies the secret!

 "Foote's Fabulous Finger-picking Fundamentals for Folk-Guitar", is structured on building a really strong foundation in finger-picking technique, empowering the student to develop into a fine player as the years roll by.
 Whether you're an absolute beginner or a professional player of other styles who wants to get into finger-picking, you will find the course simple to follow, fun and informative.

-"Foote's Fabulous Finger-picking Fundamentals for Folk-Guitar", will serve as an honest companion for anyone wishing to embark on the singer/songwriter journey.
+"Foote's Fabulous Finger-picking Fundamentals for Folk-Guitar", will also serve as an honest companion for anyone wishing to embark on the singer/songwriter journey.

 Missed Lessons